mmaarig/forestTemplate/Readme.txt

-Created a template for future use
+Created a template for future use.